What if I'm travelling with a minor and I'm not the parent or legal guardian?

 There are no exceptions to this policy, except for married couples aged 16 and above who are allowed to sail together in a stateroom without anyone over the age of 18/21 being required.
 Documentary proof of marriage will be required in advance.

 All items onboard the ship are priced in US Dollars.
 All Celebrity ships operate on a 'cashless' system.
 Simply validate your Celebrity Seapass with an acceptable credit or card.
 Then you can sign all on board purchases to your account.
 At the end of your cruise you will receive an itemised statement.
 Guests who pay their Seapass account with the credit card issued in a currency other than US Dollars will be charged in the same local currency that the credit card is issued in.
 For example, a GBP credit card issued in the UK will be charged in GBP.

 We cannot accept personal cheques or sterling.
 Only US currency is accepted on board Celebrity ships however a cash machine is available on all Celebrity ships ($5.00 fee per transaction will be levied for this service).
-Please consult your on board Daily Programme for the opening times of the on board Bank.
+Please consult your on board Daily Programme for the opening times of the on board Bank, where you can exchange foreign currency; Please note, as of October 2013 there will be a Currency Conversion Surcharge applied for all foreign exchange transactions.
+This fee will be 3% but is subject to change and full details are available on board.
 Ashore, most credit cards are accepted.
 In addition you should ensure that you have a small denomination of local currency for incidental expenditure ashore.
 We also recommend that you take sufficient funds in US$ traveller's cheques which may be cashed on board in small amounts.
 Currently the following credit cards are accepted: Visa, MasterCard, Discover and American Express.

 Where can I find other FAQ's